ifandelse/writing/techpro/web client storage options/post.md

 	* The need to proactively serialize, and the fact that the API is synchronous *might* cause you performance headaches.
 I've never had an issue here, though.
 	* Since you aren't required to define a schema, validating the stored data is up to you.

 Overall - `localStorage` can be a reliable workhorse - with older browser support often made possible via polyfills.
-I've used [ampllify.store](http://amplifyjs.com/api/store/) for API normalization and fallbacks in many apps.
+I've used [ampllify.store](http://amplifyjs.com/api/store/) for API normalization and fallbacks in many apps, for example.
 The **good** news is that current support looks good:

 ![](./WebStorageSupport.png)
 *(taken from [http://caniuse.com/#feat=namevalue-storage](http://caniuse.com/#feat=namevalue-storage))*